kwila-cloud/karriba/README.md

 Please read the [LICENSE](./LICENSE) before submitting any contributions to this project.

-By contributing to this project, you agree to release all intellectual property included in these contributions to the public domain.
-You also confirm that any contributions you make do not include intellectual property copywritten by others.

 ### Needs

 - [ ] We need about $5,000 to fund the initial development of this project.